 A key initiative for identifying and managing risks in our procurement has been our membership of the AUPN.
-The AUPN is a sector-wide collaboration of 41 Australian and New Zealand universities that supports members to meet the challenge of human rights transparency and assists members to fulfil their reporting requirements under the Modern Slavery Act.
-The AUPN has dedicated resources that support member universities to collaboratively manage risks, develop processes and support education initiatives in relation to risks of modern slavery.
+The AUPN is a sector-wide collaboration of 41 Australian and New Zealand universities that supports members with an Anti-Slavery Program and dedicated human resources to improve supply chain human rights transparency, collaborate on risks and issues for greater impact, and contribute to reporting requirements.